HigherOrderCO/Bend2/docs/import-system.md

 - The resolver caches parsed modules within a single import run, but it does not persist results between CLI invocations; subsequent runs will re-read files from disk (which should be in sync thanks to BendRoot mirroring).
 - The package index client currently assumes a `GET /api/files/<path>` endpoint that responds with raw Bend source.
 Future enhancements (permissions, authentication) can extend the helper without touching the resolver core.

-Together, these pieces implement the spec’s core principles: every definition is addressed by an FQN, imports introduce no unwanted names, aliases act as predictable textual sugar, and the package index is transparently consulted whenever the local BendRoot is missing a required file.
+Together, these pieces implement the spec’s core principles: every definition is addressed by an FQP, imports introduce no unwanted names, aliases act as predictable textual sugar, and the package index is transparently consulted whenever the local BendRoot is missing a required file.

 ### Spec Compliance Gaps